ecvsgl/LibraryAPI/README.md

 ## How to try the project?

 First, `git clone` the repository.
 Then, run the LibraryProjectApplication.java class.
 Since the project is on Spring Boot, Tomcat will launch and then you can place requests at your 8080 port.
+(Note that, mysql will run on 8081, to avoid conflict with any other projects actively running another instance of mysql)